BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/localset.md

 ```
 /localset linedradarshots 60
 ```
 *linedradarshots* sets how long shots are on the radar.
-While this option cane be set through the in-game GUI, you can only set this setting up to 10 via the GUI.
-You can hand-edit your config to give you longer shot lengths.
+While this option can be set through the in-game GUI, you can only set this setting up to 10 via the GUI.
+You can hand-edit your config to give longer shot lengths.

 &nbsp;
 ```